NathaliaReyes/coffee_outlet/README.md

 ## Installation

-To install this application, you'll need Node.js and npm installed on your computer.
+To install this application: You'll need Node.js and npm installed on your computer.
 Follow these steps:

 1. Clone this repository to your local machine using `git clone <https://github.com/Nihsad/coffee-outlet.git>` or `git clone <git@github.com:Nihsad/coffee-outlet.git>`.
 2. Navigate to the cloned repository in your terminal `cd coffee-outlet`.